olgaalb/sch_dualpi2/README.md

 ## Archived ##

-This repository contains an historical archive of the DualPI2 code.
+This repository contains a historical archive of the DualPI2 code.

 See https://github.com/L4STeam for newer work.